npetestArtifact/ASE2024/result/README.md

 # Result
 This repository contains experimental results for NPETest and other tools.

 All experimental results performed by the script files will be stored in this directory.

+The sub-directories will be automatically generated after running the scripts.

 ## Structure